hashbangcode/drupal-batch-api-talk/src/slides.md

 - The `$context` parameter is an array that is maintained between different batch calls.
 - The `"sandbox"` element is used inside the batch process and is deleted at the end of the batch run.
-- The `"results"` element is will be passed to the finished callback and is often used to track progres for reporting.
+- The `"results"` element will be passed to the finished callback and is often used to track progres for reporting.

 ```php
 public static function batchProcess(int $batchId, array $chunk, array &$context): void {